ajslater/codex/README.md

 ### LOGLEVEL

-You can change how much codex logs by setting the LOGLEVEL environment variable.
-By default this level is "INFO".
+You can change how much codex logs by setting the `LOGLEVEL` environment variable.
+By default this level is `INFO`.
 To see more messages run codex like:

 ```bash
 LOGLEVEL=VERBOSE codex
 ```

-To see many noisy messages try:
+To see (probably too many) noisy messages try:

 ```bash
 LOGLEVEL=DEBUG codex